lucidrains/ring-attention-pytorch/README.md

 Explorations into Ring Attention, from Liu et al. at Berkeley AI

-It basically applies ring reduce to the processing of the tiles of the attention matrix.
+It basically applies ring reduce to the processing of the tiles of the attention matrix, flash attention style.

+## Todo

+- [ ] functions for splitting the sequence evenly among ranks, either within attention function, or in the external ring transformer wrapper
+- [ ] basic test case with rank of 1 and 4 and check for equivalent output
+- [ ] make it work with derived causal mask based on rank and chunk sizes
+- [ ] modify flash attention to output intermediates and figure out backwards with recompute and ring passes
+- [ ] figure out striped attention

 ## Citations